List of Neighbours characters introduced in 2016: Ned Willis

 Ned Willis, played by Ben Hall, made his first screen appearance on 6 April 2016.
 Hall's casting was announced on 11 March 2016, while the character has been referred to for several years following his off-screen birth.
 Following his initial guest stint, Hall later returned to filming and Ned returned on 10 August.
 Ned is the son of Brad Willis (Kip Gamblin) and Beth Brennan (Natalie Imbruglia).
 His introduction united all of Brad's children on-screen for the first time.
 Hall explained that Ned has been living with his grandparents in Darwin.
 Ned is a tattoo artist and Hall commented that it would lead to some "mischief".
 He also described Ned as being "very complex" and "quite manipulative", adding "he has had a bit to deal with and it's really interesting how his story line pans out."
-The character will be reintroduced as a regular on 20 June 2018.
+The character was reintroduced as a regular on 20 June 2018.